fossMeDaddy/sfs-cli/README.md

 # Simple Fucking Storage (SFS) [WIP]

-If you fear this name is not safe for your work, consider using "Simple File Storage" also...
-I feel sorry for your company if you ever need to use this lamer version of the name.

 ## Basic Idea

 A wrapper on top of your existing storage solutions like AWS's S3 or Cloudflare's R2.